 Wrapped bursts will continue to wrap within the burst length and linear burst will output data in a sequential manner across row boundaries.
 When a linear burst read reaches the last address in the array, continuing the burst beyond the last address will provide data from the beginning of the address range.
-Meanwhile, when a linear burst read crossing row boundaries of memory array, the HyperRAM device will stop RWDS transitions with keeping RWDS Low, between the deliveries of words, in order to insert latency between words.
+However, the HyperRAM device may stop RWDS transitions with RWDS Low, between the deliveries of words, in order to insert latency between words when crossing row boundaries of memory array.
 Read transfers can be ended at any time by bringing CS# High when the clock is idle.

 The clock is not required to be free-running while CS# is High.
 The clock may remain idle while CS# is High.